Looking for Linux laptops? Here I list some online shops that either sell Linux computers or specialize only in Linux systems.

 Like many others on the list, Entroware also has Ubuntu as its choice of Linux distribution.
 Ubuntu MATE is also available as a choice on Entroware Linux laptops.

 10. Juno Computers

 This is a new Linux laptop vendor on our list.
-Juno Computers is also based in UK and offers computers preinstalled with Linux. elementary OS, Ubuntu and Solus OS are the choices of Linux distributions here.
+Juno Computers is also based in the UK and offers computers preinstalled with Linux.
+Elementary OS, Ubuntu, and Solus OS are the choices of Linux distributions here.

-The main highlight from Juno Computers is a low-cost Chromebook alternative, Juve that costs £299.
-It runs a dual-booted system with Solus/elementray with an Android-based desktop operating system, Prime OS.
+The main highlight from Juno Computers is a low-cost Chromebook alternative, Juve, that costs £299.
+It runs a dual-booted system of Solus/elementary with an Android-based desktop operating system, Prime OS.

 Availability: UK, USA, Canada, Mexico, Most part of South America and Europe, Australia, New Zealand, some part of Asia and Africa.
 More information here.